Loading…

 Learning Objectives

-Discuss the bioethical impact within the next generation of medicine; Recognize the importance of the inclusion of diverse, representative populations and handling of incidental findings.
+Discuss the bioethical impact within the next generation of medicine; Recognize the importance of the inclusion of diverse, representative populations and handling of incidental findings.; Discuss how pharmaceutical company possesses its own data that can be explored, which is specific to their organization and reflective of their trial designs; Describe methods that have potential to enhance patient safety in RCTs by leveraging these unique datasets.

 Chair